mahanrameh/order-system/README.md

 ## Deployment

 When you're ready to deploy your NestJS application to production, there are some key steps you can take to ensure it runs as efficiently as possible.
-Check out the [deployment documentation](https://docs.nestjs.com/deployment) for more information.
+Check out the [deployment documentation](https://docs.nestjs.com/faq/deployment).

 If you are looking for a cloud-based platform to deploy your NestJS application, check out [Mau](https://mau.nestjs.com), our official platform for deploying NestJS applications on AWS.
-Mau makes deployment straightforward and fast, requiring just a few simple steps:
+Mau makes deploying NestJS apps easy.

 ```bash
 $ npm install -g @nestjs/mau